Thoughtbubbles: an Unsupervised Method for Parallel Thinking in Latent Space: Introduction

-In response, we introduce \thoughtbubbles{}, a novel Transformer-based architecture which enables the unsupervised and dynamic allocation of additional parallel residual streams for extra computation and memory.
-We achieve this by introducing a novel forking mechanism between some layers, which computes and maintains a cumulative score for every residual stream and uses it to decide whether to \emph{create} extra residuals or to \emph{delete} existing ones.
+In response, we present \thoughtbubbles{}, a novel Transformer-based architecture which enables the unsupervised and dynamic allocation of additional parallel residual streams for extra computation and memory.
+We achieve this by introducing a novel forking mechanism between some layers that computes and maintains a cumulative score for every residual stream and uses it to decide whether to \emph{create} new residuals and \emph{keep} existing ones.

 This formulation makes dynamic computation a budget-bounded allocation problem of these scores.
-In order to train these scores to be useful, we use these scores to mask both the model's ability to attend to residual streams with low scores as well as limit the model's ability to update them at each layer.
+In order to train these scores to be useful, we use them to mask both the model's ability to attend to residual streams with low scores as well as limit the model's ability to update them at each layer.
 This attenuation forces the model to provide higher scores to residual streams it deems more important, which will also result in increased forking of those streams.
-At the end of encoding, our model will decode each residual streams separately, including forked ones.
-Weighted by their scores, streams for the same token are then averaged together to produce the final distribution.
+At the end of encoding, our model will produce one output distribution for each stream by decoding each residual stream separately, including forked ones, and averaging the posterior probabilities weighted by their scores.
+We further find that a cheap approximation whereby the \textit{residuals themselves} are averages still also confer similar expressivity advantages while giving a significant performance boost.

 \looseness=-1 Thus, our approach will essentially create ``bubbles'' of latent computation consisting of forked residuals for difficult tokens (i.e., those with high cumulative scores) for additional thinking, before merging them to produce the final output token.